 Metropolitan Ballet Theatre offers a range of programs to meet the developmental needs of dancers at each every stage of their physical, mental, emotional and artistic growth.
 MBT especially prides itself on focused consistency in daily training, led by the efforts of a small and dedicated faculty.

 Each division has different entry requirements and standards.

-The Preparatory division of MBT (known as MBTPrep) is prepares young dancers for joining the MBT Trainee and Pre-Professional divisions.
+The Preparatory division of MBT (known as MBTPrep) prepares young dancers for joining the MBT Trainee and Pre-Professional divisions.
 These include dancers aged five and older who have little or no previous dance training.

 MBTPrep students are taught the fundamentals of ballet in a serious, yet nurturing environment.
 Syllabus includes ballet, movement, ballet terminology, and the basics of ballet culture.
 Auditions are not required to be in Prep classes or to be included in the end-of-year performance.